MicrosoftDocs/dynamics-365-project-operations/articles/time/copilot-in-time-entry.md

 7. Select **Enable Copilot in time entry** and then click **OK**.

    > [!NOTE]
-   > To disable the Copilot in time entry, follow the enable steps and select **Disable Copilot in time entry** in step 7.
+   > To disable Copilot in time entry, follow the enable steps and select **Disable Copilot in time entry** in step 7.

 ## Interactive Copilot chat experience